hci330/winter2021/pages/_assignments/lab02.md

      optional: 1
 ---

-This week's lab will involve getting started with [Homework 1](../assignments/hw01), which will be due next Wednesday.
+This week's lab will involve getting started with [Homework 1](../assignments/hw01), which will be due next Thursday.
 You will not need to turn anything in for this lab.
 Attendance is recommended but not required.